izzhafeez/geo/README.md

 ## Geometry

 The "geom" submodule contains classes representing different aspects of a location in Singapore, including points, lines and shapes.
-It also includes a dynamic distance calculator as well as one for elevation.
+It also includes a dynamic distance calculator as well as one for ```elevation```.

 ## Structures